 5 Important Facts About Tooth Enamel

-Almost everyone understands the importance behind brushing your teeth and the role tooth enamel plays in maintaining dental health.
+Almost everyone understands the importance of brushing your teeth and the role tooth enamel plays in maintaining dental health.

 Of course, no one wants to see their tooth enamel begin to diminish.
 Not only can a cavity be painful, but those with enamel erosion are left with a less attractive smile.

-Tooth enamel is strong, but it still needs support
+1. Tooth enamel is strong but still needs support

 Tooth enamel is one of the stronger substances in the human body.
-Considering the average human jaw can exert 171 pounds of force, this fact is extremely good news.
+And since the average human jaw can exert 171 pounds of force, that’s a good thing.

 What’s the secret behind the super-strength of enamel?
 If you dig down into the construction of enamel, the strength can be attributed to the minerals calcium and phosphate.